 We leave the last campsite at about 5.30am on the final day (breakfast 4.30-5am).
 It is an early start in order to get to ‘Inti Punku’ (‘Sun gate’) (2730 masl) before sunrise.
 This is the place from where you will have your first view of Machu Picchu (2400 masl) with the sun rising over it, After some time there, we will walk down the last part of the trail to the spot where you can take the classic photo (picture postcard shot) of this ancient city.
 Finally we visit Machu Picchu.

 A walking tour approximately 2 hours is given by your guide and after this you can explore the mysterious city by yourselves.
 If you still have energy you can climb Huayna Picchu (2720masl) It takes 50 minutes to reach the top.

-In the afternoon back to cusco by train backpacker.
+In the afternoon back to Cusco by Expedition train.

 If desired, an extra night in Aguas Calientes can be arranged.
 This option is very popular as it allows more time to explore Machu Picchu.
 You can also go to the thermal springs in the town.

 - Original passport (and *International Student card (ISIC) if applicable)

 - Sleeping bag (not included but can be hired from us)